AgentScrubbles/gifable/README.md

 - Matrix homeservers fetch media via standard Matrix endpoints
 - No duplicates - the same GIF = the same MXC URI across all Matrix rooms
 - Homeservers cache media and can independently manage cleanup
+- All media is proxied through your server with proper CORS headers (no S3 redirects)

 ### Setup